Tiger Inn: Commerce

-N.J.
-Nicholas Jr was president of HBO in its earliest days, president of Time Inc in 1986 and co-ceo of Time Warner in 1990.
-He served the GHW Bush administration on the PCEQ (presidential commission on environmental quality) and on the advisory board to the US Trade Representative.
-After retiring from Time Warner in 1992, he served for 15 years as a trustee of Environmental Defense Fund, including seven years as board chair.
-He also served as advisory board chair of the Columbia School of Journalism.
+N. J. Nicholas Jr. was president of HBO in its earliest days, president of Time Inc in 1986, and co-CEO of Time Warner in 1990.
+He served the George H. W. Bush administration on the Presidential Commission on Environmental Quality and on the advisory board to the U.S. Trade Representative.
+After retiring from Time Warner in 1992, he served for 15 years as a trustee of the Environmental Defense Fund, including seven years as board chair.
+He also served as advisory board chair of the Columbia University Graduate School of Journalism.

-Controversies

-In 2014, two club officers were removed from their positions after sending emails ridiculing women.
-One of the emails included a sexually explicit photograph showing a woman, denoted as an Asian chick, engaged in a sexual act.
-In the other email the club's treasurer wrote about the alumna whose lawsuit forced the club to admit women: “Ever wonder who we have to thank (blame) for gender equality.
-Looking for someone to blame for the influx of girls?
-Come tomorrow and help boo Sally Frank.”